 2 Ways To Attain the Information You Need

 How do you capture their knowledge and best practices?
 There are two options, both can get the job done.
-Although, one of which is obviously better than the other.

 1. In-Person Observation